c1cad4/cybchat/WHITEPAPER.md

 ## 7. Message Routing and Propagation

-BitChat operates as a decentralized mesh network, meaning there are no central servers to route messages.
+CybChat operates as a decentralized mesh network, meaning there are no central servers to route messages.
 Packets are propagated through the network from peer to peer.
 The protocol supports several modes of message delivery.

 ### 7.1.
 Direct Connection